Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 Some of the most fun clubs in Cusco are Chango, Mama Africa, and Ukuku.

 A great place to party in Cusco is actually at other hostels since there are so many party hostels.
-Loki, Wild Rover, and Milhouse are some of the best party hostels.
+Loki and Wild Rover are some of the best party hostels.
 They have cheap drinks and host theme nights.

 10. See the Maras Salt Mines

-This UNESCO World Heritage Site makes an incredible day trip from Cusco, and I know a few people who said it was one of their favorite sights in Peru.
+The UNESCO World Heritage Site of Maras Salt Mines makes an incredible day trip from Cusco.
+I know a few people who said it was one of their favorite sights in Peru.

 Locally known as Salineras de Maras, these salt mines were created by the Incas for harvesting salt, and they are still in perfect shape today.